JavaJens/TextSecure/README.md

 https://www.transifex.com/projects/p/signal-android/

 ## Contributing Code
-Instructions on how to setup your development environment and build Signal can be found in  [BUILDING.md](https://github.com/WhisperSystems/Signal-Android/blob/master/BUILDING.md).
+General instructions on how to setup your development environment and build vanilla Signal can be found in  [BUILDING.md](https://github.com/WhisperSystems/Signal-Android/blob/master/BUILDING.md).

 If you're new to the Signal codebase, we recommend going through our issues and picking out a simple bug to fix (check the "easy" label in our issues) in order to get yourself familiar.